zshi719/2025-Data-24100/class_notes/11_sqlite.md

   - If we are comfortable with making sacrifices of the above we can often build faster and cheaper systems (at a cost)
   - For example: If we are facebook and we have a database table which tracks the number of likes a post receives than we may be okay with the actual count being occasionally off by a small amount if it saves us lots of money.
 OTOH, if we are a bank and our table tracks account balances than we are _not_ willing to make such as trade-off.
 - What is important is that when we use NoSQL Databases we know what trade-off we are making, otherwise we could end up with a system which doesn't satisfy our needs.
-- In this class we are going to use [SQLite](https://www.sqlite.org/) which is a lightweight and designed for small scale application.
+- In this class we are going to use [SQLite](https://www.sqlite.org/), which is lightweight and designed for small-scale applications.

 ## SQLite